 What Are The Best Family Friendly Attractions?

-Family Friendly Attractions In Golden Gate Park
+Family-Friendly Attractions In Golden Gate Park

-In Golden Gate Park the leading family-friendly choice is the California Academy of Sciences.
-Due to its popularity, advance tickets purchases are strongly advised, particularly on weekends.
-Afterwards, visit the SkyStar observation wheel, just footsteps away.
-Also in Golden Gate Park is the Japanese Tea Garden, oldest in the U.S. One last notable attraction is the Exploratorium, along the Embarcadero.
+The California Academy of Sciences is the leading family-friendly choice in Golden Gate Park.
+Due to its popularity, advance ticket purchases are strongly advised, particularly on weekends.
+Afterward, visit the SkyStar observation wheel, which is just footsteps away.
+Also in Golden Gate Park is the Japanese Tea Garden, the oldest in the U.S. One last notable attraction is the Exploratorium, along the Embarcadero.
 Although temporarily closed, the Exploratorium also features outdoor exhibits and artwork.

 Is There A Fee To Walk Across The Golden Gate Bridge?